-- In FAM 230, materiality is one of the factors the auditor uses to determine the nature, timing, and extent of procedures.
-Materiality represents the magnitude of an omission or misstatement of an item, or an aggregation of items, in the financial statements that in light of surrounding circumstances makes it probable that the judgment of a reasonable person relying on the information would have been changed or influenced by the inclusion or correction of the item.
-Materiality has both quantitative and qualitative aspects.
-Even though quantitatively immaterial, certain misstatements or omissions could have a material impact on or warrant disclosure in the financial statements for qualitative reasons. - .12 Auditors should use professional judgment in determining the appropriate element of the financial statements to use as a materiality benchmark.
-Auditors generally consider materiality in the context of the financial statements taken as a whole, taking into account both quantitative as well as qualitative attributes of the financial statements.
-Auditors should exercise due professional care when setting the materiality benchmark, carefully assessing the information gained during the planning phase of the audit and the needs of a reasonable person relying on the financial statements (SOP 04-1, para.
-22). - Insurance and the related Statement of Changes in Social Insurance Amounts may vary significantly from the amounts reported in the other basic financial statements or may differ significantly on a qualitative basis.
+- .12 As discussed in FAM 230, materiality is one of the factors the auditor uses to determine the nature, timing, and extent of procedures.
+Misstatements, including omissions, are considered material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment made by a reasonable user based on the financial statements.
+45 Materiality has both quantitative and qualitative aspects.
+Certain misstatements or omissions, even though quantitatively immaterial, could have a material impact on or warrant disclosure in the financial statements for qualitative reasons. - .13 When establishing the overall audit strategy, the auditor should determine materiality for the financial statements as a whole.
+The auditor should determine materiality in relation to the element of the financial statements that the auditor judges is most significant to the primary users of the statements (the materiality benchmark-see FAM 230).
+Auditors should use professional judgment and exercise due professional care when setting the materiality benchmark, carefully assessing the information gained from risk assessment procedures and the needs of users of the financial statements (SOP 04-1, para.
+22).

+The auditor generally uses preliminary information to estimate the materiality benchmark.
+This may be prior years' audited financial statements or current-year unaudited and unadjusted interim information.
+To provide reasonable assurance that sufficient audit procedures are performed, the auditor may estimate the materiality benchmark at the low end of the possible materiality benchmark.

+For certain federal entities, amounts reported in the Statement of Social Insurance and the related Statement of Changes in Social Insurance Amounts may vary significantly from the amounts reported in the other financial statements or may differ significantly on a qualitative basis.
 In such cases, it may not be appropriate to establish a single materiality threshold for the entire set of financial statements.
-Instead, the auditor should use a separate materiality level when planning and performing the audit of the Statement of Social Insurance, the Statement of Changes in Social Insurance Amounts, and related disclosures (SOP 04-1, para.
-23). - .14 The auditor generally should establish materiality in relation to the element of the financial statements that is most significant to the primary users of the statements (the materiality benchmark-see FAM 230.08).
-The auditor uses professional judgment in determining the appropriate element of the financial statements to use as the materiality benchmark.
-Also, since the materiality benchmark may be based on unaudited preliminary information determined in the planning phase, the auditor may estimate the year-end balance(s) of the standards of GAGAS, which are applicable to audits of Statements of Social Insurance and Statements of Changes in Social Insurance Amounts.
+Instead, the auditor should use a separate materiality level when planning and performing the audit of the Statement of Social Insurance, the Statement of Changes in Social Insurance Amounts, and related note disclosures (SOP 04-1, para.
+23).

-31AICPA SOP 04-1, Auditing the Statement of Social Insurance, (November 22, 2004), para.
-10, and AU C Section 620, Using the Work of an Auditor's Specialist, (effective for audits of financial statements for periods ending on or after December 15, 2012).
+44American Institute of Certified Public Accountants, Auditing the Statement of Social Insurance, SOP 04-1 (Nov.
+22, 2004), para.
+10, and AU-C 620, Using the Work of an Auditor's Specialist (effective for audits of financial statements for periods ending on or after December 15, 2012).